astronomer/airflow-guides/guides/cross-dag-dependencies.md

 ### ExternalTaskSensor

-To create cross-DAG dependencies from within your downstream DAG, consider using one or more [`ExternalTaskSensor`s](https://registry.astronomer.io/providers/apache-airflow/modules/externaltasksensor).
-The downstream DAG will wait until a task is completed in the upstream DAG before moving on to the rest of the DAG.
+To create cross-DAG dependencies from a downstream DAG, consider using one or more [ExternalTaskSensors](https://registry.astronomer.io/providers/apache-airflow/modules/externaltasksensor).
+The downstream DAG will pause until a task is completed in the upstream DAG before resuming.

 This method of creating cross-DAG dependencies is especially useful when you have a downstream DAG with different branches that depend on different tasks in one or more upstream DAGs.
-Instead of defining an entire DAG as being downstream of another DAG like with datasets, you can define specific tasks in a downstream DAG as having to wait for a specific task to finish in an upstream DAG.
+Instead of defining an entire DAG as being downstream of another DAG like with datasets, you can set a specific task in a downstream DAG to wait for a task to finish in an upstream DAG.

 For example, you could have upstream tasks modifying different tables in a data warehouse and one downstream DAG running one branch of data quality checks for each of those tables.
-You can use one `ExternalTaskSensor` at the start of each branch to make sure that the checks running on each table only start, once the update to that specific table has finished.
+You can use one ExternalTaskSensor at the start of each branch to make sure that the checks running on each table only start, once the update to that specific table has finished.

 > **Note**: In Airflow 2.2+, a deferrable version of the `ExternalTaskSensor` is available, the [`ExternalTaskSensorAsync`](https://registry.astronomer.io/providers/astronomer-providers/modules/externaltasksensorasync).
 For more info on deferrable operators and their benefits, see [this guide](https://www.astronomer.io/guides/deferrable-operators/)

-An example DAG using three `ExternalTaskSensor`s at the start of three parallel branches in the same DAG is shown below.
+An example DAG using three ExternalTaskSensors at the start of three parallel branches in the same DAG is shown below.

 ```python
 from airflow import DAG